heristop/heristop.github.io/src/content/blog/2024-04-26-frontend-weekly-digest-17.md

 title: "Frontend Development Weekly Digest 🍵 - Weeks 16-17"
 description: Sharing practical tips and the latest trends in JavaScript
 pubDate: "2024-04-26"
+conclusion: "💡 Stay updated with the latest in frontend development.
+Follow the links for more insights."
 ---

 ### 📢 News & Trends